Isaiah 23 – The Burden Against Tyre

 i.
 Tyre was the “Babylon of the Sea.”
 Because of their excellent harbor and seamanship, they established a commercial empire far greater than one would expect given their size and military power.

 iii.
-Tyre was a mixed bag for Israel.
-King Hiram of Tyre supplied David and Solomon great timbers for the building of the temple and other projects.
-Hiram gave Solomon sailors, so Israel could build their commerce by sea.
-But later, Tyre gave Israel one of the worst rulers Israel ever had: Jezebel, the wife of King Ahab of Israel.
+The influence of Tyre was both good and bad for Israel.
+King Hiram of Tyre supplied David and Solomon great timbers for the building of the temple and other projects (2 Samuel 5:11, 1 Kings 5:1-11).
+Hiram also gave Solomon sailors, so Israel could build their commerce by sea (2 Chronicles 8:17-18).
+But later, Tyre gave Israel one of the worst rulers Israel ever had: Jezebel, the wife of King Ahab of Israel (1 Kings 16:31).

 2. (6-9) The proud city of Tyre is humbled.